Syed25794/Syed25794/README.md

  </br>

 - Thank You for taking the time to view my GitHub Profile :blush:.
-I'm full stack developer working at Quadrafort Technologies.
+I'm a full-stack developer working at Quadrafort Technologies.

 - 🌱 I’m currently learning **AI, Python, and Typescript.**